-Master of Science in Bioenergy, Professional Master's Concentration
+Bioenergy, MS – Professional Master's Concentration

 The curriculum requires 42 graduate hours, consisting of a core and elective program, in addition to the required PSM concentration.
 The areas of specialty are Plants, Soils and Feedstocks; Production, Processing and Use; Environment, Economics and Policy & Law, and Tools and Methods.